 Interested in current issues in housing research?
-Registrations are now open for the Affordable Housing Hallmark Research Initiative seminar series.
+You can now watch the Affordable Housing Hallmark Research Initiative seminar series on demand.

 About the sessions

 Designed to showcase a range of perspectives, each panel focuses on one of our seed-funded research projects, with discussion led by University researchers.

 Take a deep dive into topics such as housing for people with disabilities, how housing affects health and the housing challenges faced by Melbourne’s African migrants.

 Thank you to the speakers and audiences who took part in this years seminar series #HallmarkSeminars2020

 Expanding crisis accommodation for victim-survivors of family violence